15 Conservationists in India Protecting Endangered Species, Spreading Awareness

 Purnima Devi Barman – Woman behind Assam’s ‘Hargila Army’

 Influenced by the negative stereotypes associated with the bird, the locals often cut down their nesting sites and poison their food sources.
-But, award-winning conservationist Purnima Devi Barman is a friend to this species, which is locally referred to as the ‘Hargila’, which means bone-swallower.
+One of the leading Indian conservationists, award-winning conservationist Purnima Devi Barman is a friend of this species, which is locally referred to as the ‘Hargila’, which means bone-swallower.

 To help people understand the importance of this bird species in the ecosystem and for the preservation of the species, Purnima created ‘Hargila Army’ with more than 70 women.
 These women sing songs, tell stories and spread awareness about Adjutant Stork.

 The wildlife biologist works for Aaranyak NGO and has received many awards including the Green Oscar or the Whitley Award for her astounding work at mobilizing a community to protect and coexist in peace with the scavenging birds.

 Nirmal Ulhas Kulkarni – Protector of the Western Ghats

 A Bachelor in Applied Arts from the Goa College of Art, Nirmal Ulhas Kulkarni is a herpetologist, field ecologist, conservationist and wildlife photographer.
 He is the Director of Wildernest Nature Resort and the Chairman of Mhadei Research Center.

 In 2012, he was awarded the prestigious Karmaveer Puraskar for his role in conserving the northern Western Ghats and for his proposal to upgrade the Mhadei Wildlife Sanctuary to a tiger reserve.